 Abstract

-[1] The Early Eocene Climatic Optimum (EECO), lasting from ~53-50 Ma, has been characterized as the warmest interval through the Cenozoic.
-It was comprised of a broad temperature maximum with elevated atmospheric pCO2, noticeable shifts in carbon cycling, and a variety of faunal and floral changes.
-This included one, and likely additional, brief (<200 kyr) intervals of extreme warming, the K/X event.
-At least for the most prominent events, the long-term drop in δ13C and short-term Carbon Isotope Excursions (CIEs) have been coupled to massive fluxes of 13C-depleted carbon into the exogenic system and global climate change.
-However, much about EECO remains unknown because of a lack of detailed and coupled proxy records; we are still generating useful records to identify true lithological and geochemical signatures of EECO.
-Here, we help rectify this problem by presenting a new lithologic and carbon isotopic record for a ~84-m-thick section of early Eocene upper slope calcareous-rich sediments, now lithified and exposed along Branch Stream, New Zealand.
-Comparison of new carbon isotopic and lithologic records of this greatly expanded section to nearby Mead Stream identifies multiple negative CIEs in short succession and generally more marl during lowermost EECO (~53.3-51.7 Ma), with the most prominent of these equating to the K/X event.
-The early Eocene lithologic and δ13C records at Branch and Mead Streams are remarkably similar to each other, with the following distinctions: sequences at Branch Stream are thicker and generally have a wider range of δ13C across CIEs.
+[1] The Early Eocene Climatic Optimum (EECO), lasting from ~53 to 50 Ma, is considered to have been the warmest interval throughout the Cenozoic.
+It comprised of a broad temperature maximum with elevated atmospheric pCO2, noticeable shifts in carbon cycling, a variety of faunal and floral changes and several, brief (<200 kyr) intervals of extreme warming.
+At least for the most prominent of warming events, a long-term drop in 13C and short-term Carbon Isotope Excursion (CIE) have been coupled to massive fluxes of 13C-depleted carbon into the exogenic system and global climate change.
+However, much about EECO remains unknown because of a lack of detailed and coupled proxy records.
+Here, we help rectify this problem by presenting a new lithologic and carbon isotopic record for an ~84-m-thick section of early Eocene upper slope calcareous-rich sediments, now lithified and exposed along Branch Stream, New Zealand.
+Comparison of new carbon isotopic and lithologic records of this greatly expanded section to nearby Mead Stream identifies multiple negative CIEs in short succession and generally more marl during the lowermost EECO (~53.3-51.7 Ma) <<more than what?
+Than previously known?
+Than the upper EECO?>>, with the most prominent of these equating to the K/X warming event, the most prominent of warming events of the EECO.
+The early Eocene lithologic and 13C records at Branch and Mead Streams are remarkably similar to each other, with the distinction that sequences at Branch Stream are thicker and generally have a wider range of 13C across CIEs.
 Both expanded sections are marked by terrigenous dilution, best explained by enhanced seasonal precipitation, elevated greenhouse-gas concentrations, and likely global warming.
-These data indicate lowermost EECO can be described as a time with a general δ13C low superimposed by a series of short-term climate perturbations.
+These data indicate that the lowermost EECO can be described as a time with a general 13C-low superimposed by a series of short-term climate perturbations, the most prominent being the K/X event.

 Key words: Eocene Hyperthermals, carbon cycling, J-event, X-event, EECO, Early Eocene Climatic Optimum, carbonate platform, stable carbon isotopes, and carbonate sedimentation.
 1. Introduction

-[2] Earth’s ocean faces the potential for widespread acidification and shift in carbon chemistry in the coming millenia from human-induced carbon emissions In addition, large fluxes of terrigenous material will likely inundate marginal settings, as suggested by models predicting an intensified hydrological cycle but with a strong seasonal component, particularly at higher latitudes (Meehl et al., 2007a).
-Properly predicting how the oceans should function in a warmer environment is crucial to the continued stability of human civilization.
-But, in order to address this concern, it is useful to gain additional insight from past climatic perturbations, particularly during periods characterized by intense warmth.
+[2] Earth’s ocean faces the potential for widespread acidification in the coming millennia as a result of human-induced shifts in marine carbon chemistry (Caldeira and Wickett, 2003).
+In addition, large fluxes of terrigenous material will likely inundate marginal settings, as suggested by models predicting an intensified hydrological cycle but with a strong seasonal component, particularly at higher latitudes (Meehl et al., 2007a).
+Properly predicting how the oceans should function in a warmer and more acidic environment is crucial to the continued stability of human civilization.
+In order to address this concern, it is useful to gain additional insight from past climatic perturbations, particularly during periods characterized by intense warmth.